dixonwille/wmenu/README.md

 func (m *Menu) MultipleAction(function func([]Option))
 ```
 MultipleAction is called when multiple options are selected (by default or user
 selected).
-If this is set then it uses the seperator string specified by
+If this is set then it uses the separator string specified by
-SetSeperator (Default is a space) to seperate the responses.
+SetSeparator (Default is a space) to separate the responses.
 If this is not set
 then it is implied that the menu only allows for one option to be selected.

 #### func (*Menu) Option